MariAuxHer/Baymax/helloplus/mherna21/README.md

 # Malware Classifier using a Multilayer Perceptron

-## What the program does?
+## What does the program do?

-This program classifies apk files as malware or benign using a simple Multi-Layer Perceptron neural network.
-The features fed to the model as well as their respective labels are in the asm_feature.csv file.
-The program divides the dataset into a training set to train the model and the testing set to measure the accuracy of the model/s predictions.
+The program classifies APK files as malware or benign using a Multilayer Perceptron neural network.
+The features and labels are obtained from the 'asm_feature.csv' file.
+The dataset is divided into a training set for model training and a testing set for accuracy measurement.

 ## How to run the program?